iitimii/Cam-Ai/README.md

 ### Recommendations for Future Backend Implementation
 - Adding support for notifications which would be triggered when certain actions are inferred.
 - Consider re-implementing using FastAPI, as it is known for it's speed, type-safety (owing to the Pydantic library) and fast-growing community.
-Furthermore, shares Flask's design philosophy and allows the developer flexibility during implementation (It is unopinionated).
+Furthermore, shares Flask's design philosophy and allows the developer flexibility during implementation.
 - Create users and handle support for device-user linkages (one user to one device), and multi-user monitoring (from multiple cameras).